-Input-level selector switch
+6 Input-level selector switch

 Use this to select the type of input signal and how it is to be preamplified.
-You can select between minimum (Min) and maximum (Max) preamplification.
-If you are recording a line-in signal, select the Line in option.
-In this case, also refer to the chapter entitled, Recording.
+You can select between minimum (Input Level MAX for devices with maximum output signal) and maximum (Input Level MIN for devices with minimum output signal) preamplification.
+If you are recording a line-in signal, select the Line-IN option.
+Your selection will be indicated by the LED.
+In this case, also refer to the chapter entitled Recording.

-All About Vinyl
+All about Vinyl